jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 ## Push Changes to GitHub Repository

-We can now push all the changes we have made in the local repository to the remote on github by running the following in the terminal:
+We can now push all the changes we have made in the local repository to the remote on GitHub by running the following in the terminal:

 ` git add .`{{execute}}